CleverChuk/ConversationEvolution/README.md

 - api/*

 - neo4j/*

+## Setup
+1. Download and [install](https://neo4j.com/download/) Neo4j database

+2. Download and install the Python packages in the _Non-standard Python Modules Used in this Project._ section.

+3. Create a Reddit account

+4. Log into your Reddit account and do the follwoing:

+    1. Click on your username

+    2. In the dropdown menu click on _User Settings_

+    3. On the new page, click on _Privacy & Security_

+    4. On the new page, Click on _App Authorization_

+    5. Click on _create App_ or _Create Another App_ if you already have one.

+    6. Note the app secret and client id.

+5. In main.py module, provide the GraphBot constructor with the required input

+6. Execute main.py

 ## Data Collection
 Data collection is done using APIs found in Praw. [`Praw`](https://praw.readthedocs.io/en/latest/index.html) is a Reddit API wrapper that can be used to scrape data from Reddit.
 Reddit API rules can be found [here](https://github.com/reddit-archive/reddit/wiki/API).